stroke-predictors/germain-capstone-stoke-prediction/README.md

 #### 1. Goals:

+- Our objective is to prevent loss of life through identifying factors that could lead to stroke occurrence .
+Using accurate models we intend to reduce the healthcare expenditure for both our healthcare providers and patients.

 - Incorporate classification methodologies and discover potential drivers of stroke using eleven clinical features for predicting stroke events.
 - Create modules storing functions of each step of the data pipeline
 - Thoroughly document each step